JeovaniMartinez/Android-Utils/lintcheck/README.md

 ## Lint Check Module

-Lintcheck module to verify the use of annotations and display warnings in case an incorrect value is detected.
+Lint check module to verify the use of annotations and display warnings in case an incorrect value is detected.

 Notes:
-- This module is included in the library so lint checks will be run on any app that implements the library.
+- This module is included in the library, so lint checks will be run on any app that implements the library.

 ---